On this page

 Quick Install

-If the AUT uses non-standard compiler options or a non-standard Qt configuration, you have to compile parts of Squish from sources using the very same compiler and Qt library that was used for building the AUT.
+If the AUT uses non-standard compiler options or a non-standard Qt configuration, you have to compile these parts of Squish from sources using the very same compiler and Qt library that was used for building the AUT.

 A customized version of Squish can be distributed to different computers running the same operating system, as instructed in Distributing and Sharing an Installation.